 The McClendon House is open for tours, and available for other events.
 The McClendon House could be the perfect place for your next function.
 Whether you are planning a birthday or anniversary party, reunion, business meeting, luncheon, bridal or baby shower, tea, ice cream social or even a Murder Mystery that includes dinner and an evening of fun, call us to check out the possibilities.

-To explore possibilities for your use of this wonderful Victorian house or request flag service contact us at 903-592-3533 or by using our contact form online or the forms available on the different pages available for your information of the services we offer.
+To explore possibilities for your use of this wonderful Victorian house contact us at 903-592-3533 or by using our general contact form online or the forms available on the different pages available for your information of the services we offer.

 Take a step back to the grand age of Victorian times.

 We look forward to your next visit to the McClendon House!